 What is a Website Builder and Why Use One?

 A website builder is probably the easiest and quickest way to get a website off the ground in a matter of minutes.
-In simple terms, it is a piece of software that allows you to build a website without any coding.
+In simple terms, it is a piece of software that allows you to build a website or blog without any coding.
 As there is no coding involved, you will simply be using drag and drop elements, along with some templates.

 Website builders normally come in two flavors, online and offline.
 Although we will just be focusing on the one type which is online, I think it’s important to still mention the other.